Recycled packaging for recycled fashion: Purye Clothing

 Purye Clothing Packaging

-An eco-friendly product required a packaging solution that would look attractive, but - most importantly - comply with the company's upcycling idea.
+An eco-friendly product required clothing packaging that would look attractive, but - most importantly - comply with the company's upcycling idea.

 The boxes of Purye Clothing are made from recycled cardboard.
 The imprint is fairly simple - the brand’s logo is printed on top of each box, and the website address on the front side.